micw/jenkins-k8s-pipeline/README.md

 ### Docker settings

-* Add credentials for your docker registry with type "username/password"
+* If you use a private docker registry that requires authentification, go to "Credentials" and add one of type "username/password"
 * Use a speaking ID, e.g. my-docker-credentials which can later be referenced in the pipeline

 ## Project's Jenkinsfile

-Create file Jenkinsfile.groovy which uses the pipeline.
+To use the pipeline in a maven (or other) project, create a file Jenkinsfile.groovy in the root of your project's git repository.
 It has the following syntax:

 ```
 @Library("JenkinsPipeline@feature/v001") _